vinaya-class/vinaya-class.github.io/src/05-women-1.md

 ## Pc 6, Lying down with a woman

 Origin: Ven.
 Anuruddha stays at the house of a wealthy woman for a night.
 She approaches him, but he remains unmoved, and she leaves.
-There was no offence, but the rule is established to avoid similar situations.
+There was no offense, but the rule is established to avoid similar situations.

 **Object:** Female human being, even a baby, one's relative or not.